2023-10-04 09:52:15

 Phase IV Clinical Trials

-Even after a drug has been approved, clinical studies continue to be conducted in order to gather more information on the drug used in the general population.
-These types of studies are known as Phase IIIb or Phase IV clinical trials.
+Even after a drug has been approved, clinical studies continue to gather more information on the drug used in the general population.
+These studies are known as Phase IIIb or Phase IV clinical trials.
 They are structured to obtain long-term safety data on the drug in specific or additional patient populations, data for different formulations or even to gather economic information on the use of the new drug.